void-linux/void-docs/src/about/index.md

 work will be useful to others.

 The name "Void" comes from the C literal `void`.
-It was chosen rather randomly, and has no deeper meaning.
+It was chosen rather randomly, and is void of any meaning.